Jakir9/DVLA-Coding-Task/README.md

 - type 'Npm install' into terminal
 - type 'Npm start' or 'node registration.js' into terminal
 - registration numbers will be generated from vehicles.csv file, 100 random registrations will be shown and the total number of vehicles generated and the number of vehicles from each city.

+- npm test will run the test suite